simonmeusel/hyperfull/README.md

 # hyperfull
 [![Dependency Status](https://david-dm.org/simonmeusel/hyperfull.svg)](https://david-dm.org/simonmeusel/hyperfull)

-Allows you to open hyperterm in fullscreen.
+Allows you to open Hyper in fullscreen.

 ## Installation
-Add `hyperfull` to your HyperTerm plugins.
+Add `hyperfull` to your Hyper plugins.

 ## Usage
 After installing, your terminal will open in full screen mode.